jacobpayne659/book_sorter/README.md

 ```
 ruby app/main.rb
 ```
+This will run the script using the input provided in the instructions.

-You can also pass a specific CSV file as an argument to the script:
+You can also pass a specific CSV file as an argument to the script for additional testing:
 ```
 ruby app/main.rb path/to/your/books.csv
 ```